maxawzsinger/gitrails/README.md

 Required body: one of the TypeScript shapes below.

-For `/execute`, successful GitHub calls return the full Octokit response object, and GitHub API failures return the full serialized Octokit error object with the upstream status code.
+For `/execute`, successful GitHub calls return the full Octokit response object (`{ status, url, headers, data }`) with HTTP 200.
+GitHub API failures return `{ name, message, status, response: { data } }` with the upstream status code; request/response headers are stripped to avoid leaking the installation token.

 If a field name starts with `stringified`, pass a JSON string, not a nested JSON value.
 Example: `stringifiedLabels: "[\"bug\",\"priority:high\"]"`.
 The proxy returns `400` if parsing that string does not produce valid JSON.